Ralph Ineson: Early life

-Ralph Michael Ineson was born in Leeds on 15 December 1969, and educated at Woodleigh School and Pocklington School.
-In the early 1990s, after studying theatre at Lancaster University's Furness College, he worked as a teacher and cricket coach at York Sixth Form College.
+Ralph Michael Ineson was born in York on 15 December 1969.
+He attended Woodleigh School and Pocklington School.
+He studied theatre at Lancaster University's Furness College; after his first year, he moved into a flat in Lancaster and took a security job at The Dukes, helping out at its open-air Shakespeare productions in Williamson Park.
+In the early 1990s, after university, he worked as a teacher and cricket coach at York Sixth Form College.